MENTAWAI TATTOOS

 “Aman Bereta is the tattoo master of Butui, and he learned the art from his father.
 His tattoo equipment rests on the floor, including his hand-tapping tools and sugarcane sticks that are squeezed to release their sticky fluid into a coconut bowl of carbon-based pigment.
 His lack of tattoos stems from the fact that he is the only regularly practicing tattooist in the region.
 Aman Lao Lao tattooed him on his belly in the past, but Bereta wasn’t impressed by the quality.
 He asked me to give him some ink, but I am certainly not a tattooist, and I didn’t want to end our friendship! +++

 “Moreover, tattoo artists like Aman Bereta cannot find apprentices who have the talent or patience to learn the traditional techniques.
 Of course, some Mentawai people who wish to get tattooed cannot afford these expensive markings either.
-For example, the cost of a full suit of tattoos, which takes a lifetime to receive, is high by Mentawaian standards: 1 medium size pig; 1 durian tree; 4 sago palm trees; 1 coconut palm tree; and 1 chicken basket with several chicks!
-But if you want to become a “real” Mentawai man, woman, or shaman, tattooing is the necessary vehicle; because it is the apex of everything that comprises Mentawaian identity.” +++
+For example, the cost of a full suit of tattoos, which takes a lifetime to receive, is high by Mentawai standards: 1 medium size pig; 1 durian tree; 4 sago palm trees; 1 coconut palm tree; and 1 chicken basket with several chicks!
+But if you want to become a “real” Mentawai man, woman, or shaman, tattooing is the necessary vehicle; because it is the apex of everything that comprises Mentawai identity.” +++

-Meaning of Mentawaian Tattoos
+Meaning of Mentawai Tattoos

 When making a tattoo there are rules to be followed according to a persons’s origin of village or clan, since this is required to denote the individual’s identity, status and clan membership.
 Both men and women are tattooed.
 Tattoos on a clan chieftain or sikerei , therefore, are distinct from those of a hunter, for instance.
 A hunter will have designs of his prey, such as birds, pigs, monkeys, deer or alligators.
 While a sikerei will have the sibalu-balu star on his body.
 [Source: indonesia.travel]